MT. BLACKBURN

 - Some examples include – Mt.
 Bona, Mt.
 Bear, Casaval Ridge route on Mt.
 Shasta, West Buttress route on Denali, Ptarmigan Ridge route on Mt.
 Rainier, Cho Oyu

-- Familiarity with climbing knots, rope handling, and belaying
+- Familiarity with climbing knots, rope handling, and basic belaying

 - Extensive preparatory training and excellent fitness are required